 Recently, ICC has launched ICC Trade Now, a suite of digital products and services to tackle the global trade finance gap in all its breadth and complexity.

 ICC Trade Now will bring together and offer a portfolio of solutions that can address the various facets of the trade finance gap.
 SMEs will be able to select the solution provider that is most aligned with their needs while a wide array of financiers will be able to leverage ICC Trade Now solutions (providers to service SMEs profitably).
 Three digital solutions – ICCTRADECOMM, Trade Flow Capital and FQX – have already been announced under the ICC Trade Now campaign with more solutions expected to be added in 2021.

-The trade finance transactions are generally assets backed, self-liquating & short term in nature.
-They remain relatively low risk activities.
+The trade finance transactions are generally assets-backed, self-liquating & short-term in nature.
+They remain relatively low-risk activities.
 While average default rates on trade finance activities by African banks are lower than overall bank NPLS in Africa, they are far higher than the default rate on global trade finance activities.
-Although SME risk profile has improved, the SMEs Trade Finance application rejection rate has increased by 20% between 2013 & 2019.
-Addressing the key challenges for Trade Finance gap will require a concerted effort between various actors in the industry including (but not limited to) Trade fintechs, multilateral organizations, international & national regulators & commercial banks.
+Although the SME risk profile has improved, the SMEs Trade Finance application rejection rate has increased by 20% between 2013 & 2019.
+Addressing the key challenges for Trade Finance gap will require a concerted effort between various actors in the industry including (but not limited to) Trade fintech, multilateral organizations, international & national regulators & commercial banks.